zy12aaf168/lm-lab-intro-typescript-wonderland/docs/activity_2.md

 ] as const;
 type ResponseStatus = typeof responseStatus[number];

+// Notice we can define the 'type' of the someStatus
-const someStatus : ResponseStatus = getStatus();
+// variable to be that of ResponseStatus const someStatus : ResponseStatus = getStatus();

+// We could even switch through on that variable
+// and TypeScript will ensure we check only on the specific
+// statuses we have defined
 switch(someStatus){
 	case 'Idle':
 	 // etc
-	 // TypeScript will ensure we check only on the specific statuses we have defined }
+}
 ```